decodeanalyst/sovryn-website/content/posts/blog-post-9/say-hello-to-liquality.md

 ---
-title: Sovryn
+title: Say hello to liquality
-date: 2021-03-09
+date: 2021-03-15
-description: "Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform" image : "/src/static/blog/blog-post-9"
+description: Your Funds, Your Control | Sovryn is the decentralized Bitcoin trading and lending platform image : "./blog-post-9.png"
-images: ["/src/static/blog/blog-post-9"]
 imageAlt: Sovryn is the decentralized Bitcoin trading and lending platform.
+categories: ["News", "Roadmap"]
 ---
 </br>
 </br>